emmacadavra/code-breaker/README.md

 ### **Run Game**

-When the user either enters '1' from the main menu, or enters 'Y' in the play_again function (detailed in a later section),
+When the user either enters '1' from the main menu, or enters 'Y' in the play_again() function (detailed in a later section), the run_game() function is called and the game begins and the player is met with the following screen:

 #### **Generating the Secret Code**